ankushshinde/Devops-practice/document.md

-store your tfstate file in remote location ---> s3
+# Store the tfstate file in remote location ---> aws s3

 terraform state file (terraform.tfstate) file
 When you enter terraform apply command in a directory, terraform saves the state of the resources changed in a file called the state file that is named terraform.tfstate in your working directory.